 Discussion: The project would amend sections of the General Plan/LCP and County Code.
 These amendments themselves do not relate to any particular proposal to develop these types of housing and would not directly result in physical impacts to the environment.
 Therefore, this project would not directly destroy a unique paleontological resource or site or unique geologic feature.
 Any future development would require approval when an application for a development permit is submitted and would be subject to environmental review under CEQA.
 Impacts to paleontological and geologic resources associated with a particular development would be evaluated at that time.
-If any unique paleontological resource or site or unique geological feature are identified, these projects may be required to prepare a geologic report that includes avoidance and minimization measures.
-Any future project would also be required to comply with the policies and regulations adopted to protect these resources, including section 5.9 (Hydrological, Geological and Paleontological Resources) of the General Plan and SCCC section 16.44 (Paleontological Resource Protection).
+If any unique paleontological resource or site or unique geologic report that includes avoidance and minimization measures.
+Any future project would also be required to comply with the policies and regulations adopted to protect these resources, including section 5.9 (Hydrological, Geological Resource Protection).